 - Buy Insurance!

-- Never fly too close to or above people or animals
+- Never fly too close to or above people and animals

-- Disconnect battery immediately after picking up the quad
+- Disconnect battery immediately after picking up the crashed quad

 - Do not try to catch a multicopter in mid-air